ICAS Code of Ethics

 The Code helps professional accountants to meet these obligations by providing them with ethical guidance.
-Failure to follow this Code may lead to a professional accountant becoming liable to disciplinary action as outlined in Chapter 13 of the ICAS Rules.
+Failure to follow the Code may lead to a professional accountant becoming liable to disciplinary action as outlined in Chapter 13 of the ICAS Rules.

 Conflict of interest guidance

-ICAS has issued new guidance on conflict of interest (March 2019) providing details of best practice on how to apply the existing provisions on conflict of interest within the ICAS Code of Ethics.
+ICAS has issued guidance on conflict of interest (March 2019) providing details of best practice on how to apply the existing provisions on conflict of interest within the ICAS Code of Ethics.

 2017 revisions to the Code